Having another baby brings big changes

 Understanding what you're feeling

-Postnatal anxiety and depression symptoms can be different for each new parent.
-Many new parents experience a mixed mood that includes both depressed and anxious symptoms.
+Perinatal (during pregnancy and after birth) anxiety and depression symptoms can be different for each expecting and new parent.
+Many experience a mixed mood that includes both depressed and anxious symptoms.

 If you are experiencing any of the symptoms below (or any others) that are affecting your daily function and mental and emotional wellbeing during pregnancy, it’s a good idea to talk to someone.